Camino Portugués: Full Walk: Lisbon to Santiago

 By Bus: There are good bus connections from Santiago to other cities within Spain – see ALSA for bus schedules.

-Your bags will be collected from your accomodation each day and moved onto your overnight accomodation.
+Your bags will be collected from your accommodation each day and moved onto your overnight accommodation.
 We ask you to limit your luggage to one bag of up to 18 kg per person.

 At Macs Adventure, we work in partnership with many luggage transfer providers who set a limit on how many bags/suitcases they will transfer per person, and also the weight of the bag/suitcase.
 Your booking includes transfer of 1 bag per person.
 It is very important that you read the luggage information specific to your tour before departure.
 If you do not adhere to these limits, there is a great possibility that you will be charged locally both for extra bags or if they are too heavy.
 This limitation can be a challenge, especially as airlines generally have limits that are higher.
 However, our luggage providers have reasons for these limits (usually due to the Health and Safety of their employees), which we must respect.